Altdorf, Uri

-It is also the junction towards to the two passes Saint Gotthard to the south, a major north–south axis through the Alps, and the Klausen Pass to the east.
-Altdorf sits on the Gotthard line and is the last railway station before the entrance into the new Gotthard Base Tunnel, the world's longest railway tunnel.
+Altdorf is situated on the right (eastern) bank of the Reuss, about 2 km south of where the river discharges into the Urnersee, an arm of Lake Lucerne.
+It is at the junction of two major Alpine passes—Saint Gotthard to the south and the Klausen Pass to the east—and is the last station on the Gotthard railway before the line enters the Gotthard Base Tunnel, the world's longest railway tunnel.

-The official language of Altdorf is (the Swiss variety of Standard) German, but the main spoken language is the local variant of the Alemannic Swiss German dialect.
+The official language of Altdorf is Swiss Standard German, but the main spoken language is the local variant of the Alemannic dialect.